Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 Trusted byToronto law firmsHamilton manufacturersVancouver clinicsGTA accounting firmsOntario non-profitsBritish Columbia professional services

 Accountants are asking whether Claude Cowork can touch client books without putting confidential financial data at risk.
-According to Statistics Canada, finance and insurance firms already use AI at 30.6%, and professional services lead at 31.7%, so staff at most practices are testing these tools.
+According to Statistics Canada, finance and insurance firms lead AI use at 40.4%, with professional, scientific and technical services at 32.4%.
+These are sector-level figures, not Cowork or firm-level adoption figures.
 The duty to keep client information confidential stays with the firm.

-Mike Pearlstein, CISSP, MSc AI, founder of Fusion Computing, which has secured IT for Canadian accounting and finance firms across Toronto, Hamilton, and Metro Vancouver since 2012.
+Mike Pearlstein, CISSP, MSc Computer Science (AI), founder of Fusion Computing, which has secured IT for Canadian accounting and finance firms across Toronto, Hamilton, and Metro Vancouver since 2012.

 Key takeaways